 As we know by now, it’s not only the resolution that impresses with the Nikon D850.
 The showstopper is the speed in which that resolution is captured.
 While there are faster cameras and higher resolution sensors available, no other DSLR has come close to so perfectly combining these two attributes in Nikon D850.

-In addition to the fast speed, the D850 also achieve the full AF capabilities of the company’s flagship sports camera: the D5.
-This consist of all the hardware: AF module, metering sensor, and enthusiastic AF processor, and also the full range of AF modes and configuration choices, which should translate to similar focus performance combined with high resolution.
+In addition to the fast speed, the D850 also achieves the full AF capabilities of the company’s flagship sports camera: the D5.
+This consists of all the hardware: AF module, the metering sensor, and enthusiastic AF processor, and also the full range of AF modes and configuration choices, which should translate to similar focus performance combined with high resolution.

 D5 possesses one of the best AF systems we’ve ever witnessed and could carry on to give that performance in a wide range of circumstances and shooting situations with minimal need for configuration; this is an exciting prospect.
 Remarkably, the D850 can shoot at nine frames per second if you add the optional MB-D18 battery grip.

 Nikon produced a clear winner.
 The D850 is a delight to shoot with, and a kit with a pair of those bodies and a carefully selected six or eight lenses.